-At PATH, we work as a one big team.
-We are all passionate about providing a safe space for all children to play.
+At PATH, we work as a team.
+We are all passionate about supporting the child’s right to play and creating more play opportunities for all children in Tower Hamlets to play.
 We are in three teams, the Trustees, the project and playwork team.
 Find out a bit more about us here.

 Play Development Manager